-- 9.1.
+9.1.
 It is recognised that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.
-Our teaching on safeguarding, including online safety, for this group of pupils will be scaffolded as appropriate to ensure that they are fully able to understand how to keep themselves safe. - 9.2.
-We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances. - 9.3.
+Our teaching on safeguarding, including online safety, for this group of pupils will be scaffolded as appropriate to ensure that they are fully able to understand how to keep themselves safe.

+9.2.
+We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.

+9.3.
 In some cases, possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
 Or a focus may be on the child's disability, special educational needs or situation without consideration of the full picture.
-In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it. - 9.4.
-Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse. - 9.5.
-To ensure that all of our pupils receive equal protection we will give special consideration to children who are; - Disabled or have special educational needs - LGBTQ+ pupils and those perceived by others to be LGBTQ+ - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Young carers - Affected by parental substance misuse, domestic abuse or parental mental health needs - Asylum seekers - Is frequently missing or goes missing from care or home - Living away from home - Vulnerable to being bullied or engaged in bullying - Already viewed as a 'problem' - Living in temporary accommodation - Live transient lifestyles - Living in chaotic and unsupportive home situations
+In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.

+9.4.
+Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse.

-- Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - At risk of sexual exploitation, trafficking or slavery. - Is at risk of being radicalised or exploited. - Do not have English as a first language - Potentially at risk of female genital mutilation - Potentially at risk of forced marriage - Is privately fostered.
+9.5.
+To ensure that all of our pupils receive equal protection we will give special consideration to children who:

+are disabled or have special educational needs

+- are showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines activity - are young carers - have a mental health need - are frequently missing/goes missing from education, home or care - are at risk of modern slavery, trafficking, sexual and or criminal exploitation - are at risk of being radicalised or exploited - have experienced multiple suspensions, is at risk of being permanently excluded from schools, and in alternative provision or a pupil referral unit. - have a parent or carer in custody, or is affected by parental offending - experience challenging family circumstance such as drug and alcohol misuse, adult mental health issues and domestic abuse - are misusing alcohol or drugs themselves - are at risk of honour-based abuse such as female genital mutilation or forced marriage - are privately fostered child.

+9.6 The DSL will ensure that separate records are kept for all children with a social worker.
+They will use this information to ensure that decisions can be made in the best interests of these children's safety, welfare and educational outcomes.
+These records will include the name of the children's social worker and the name of the virtual school head (VSH).
+The designated teacher in each school will work with the LA to promote the educational achievement of LAC and PLAC at the school.